 By Ida Jessen

 THE YEAR IS 1754.
 A horse-drawn wagon is pulled across the windy, desolate heathlands of Jutland.
 A captain sits at the helm.
 His name is Ludwig von Kahlen and he has come to bring the winds and sandy soil to heel.
 He wants to prove that the desert can be reclaimed.
 No one knows who owns this barren no-man’s land.
 But Schinkel, the cruel landowner of Hald, believes that it is his – and he spares no means to bring down his will.
 Then one summer day, the mysterious Ann Barbara wanders across the moors and shifts the fates of all those who cross her path.

-IDA JESSEN’S NEW novel The Bastard is a western from the Jutland heath from a time when the land was still to be conquered.
+IDA JESSEN’S NEW novel The Promised Land is a western from the Jutland heath from a time when the land was still to be conquered.
 It’s about a fierce and uncompromising man and the woman who became his ally.
 An intense and dramatic story of the struggles against the raw forces of nature, of big dreams and even bigger sacrifices, of revenge and discipline, love, loss and the purest of evil.